 Yes, many women who have had children are now familiar with the concept; but they are not the only ones who may benefit from it.
 Just to clarify, both women and men have pelvic floor muscles.
 Obviously, the male anatomy is slightly different, but the same muscles exist, and these muscles have the same functions in both men and women.

 Pelvic floor physiotherapy is a specialized field of physiotherapy that assesses the pelvic floor muscles for function and the internal organs to see if they are where they should be.
-A pelvic floor physiotherapist can develop a program to treat or prevent many of the conditions caused by weak or tight pelvic floor muscles.
+A pelvic floor physiotherapist can develop a program to treat or prevent many of the conditions caused by weak or tight muscles.

 Where are your pelvic floor muscles?